arenn22/Connection-Hub/README.md

 local count = ConnectionHub.GetListenerCount(Players, "PlayerAdded")
 ```

 Returns `0` if nothing is currently subscribed to that event.
-This is the only way to inspect ConnectionHub's internal state from outside the module — there is no public registry table to read or write directly.
+This is the only way to inspect ConnectionHub's internal state from outside the module: there is no public registry table to read or write directly.

 ## API